 Well this peaceful reflection you were seeing is actually a mad dash to the nearest hospital to recover.
 The little town our cowboy hero just liberated has extremely inadequate medical facilities for such a rural settlement.
 They had to leave immediately in order to make it to the nearest hospital before dying.
 Upon reaching A&E* they then sit for hours hoping the producers of the movie do not petition for a sequel.

 I would never want to compare myself to a hero who has done such heroic things like liberate a small town single-handedly* – but I have been snatching victory from the jaws of defeat for 3 days in a row now.
-3 days my girlfriend’s friends have been visiting and I am still here at the end of it.
+3 days my, now ex, girlfriend’s friends have been visiting and I am still here at the end of it.
 Still happy and still feeling good.
 Tired, but good.

 Our hero Mindfump fought off all mental aggressors – battled and tussled for days.
 He lost a few fights here and there, but he has won the war.
 The lottery of uncertainty has now ended, only triumph and victory remains.
 Off he trots into the sunset for a well-earned rest…